Overtime Laws by State — Comprehensive Guide for 2025

 By setting daily overtime regulations, these states have ensured their workers are adequately compensated for each hour worked beyond their regular working hours.

-States with daily overtime rules are:
+States with daily overtime pay rules include:

-3. How to determine whether state or federal overtime laws apply?
+How to determine whether state or federal overtime laws apply?

 Defense attorney and partner at Schmidt and Clark LLP, Mike Schmidt, explains that the federal law applies to FLSA-covered employees: